RyanPruit/todo-app/README.md

 ## Project Description
 This is a simple to-do list app with two main features:

-Clicking on a checkbox deletes a to-do item.
+1.Clicking on a checkbox deletes a to-do item.
-You can add new to-do items to the list.
+2.You can add new to-do items to the list.

 ## Learnings
 By making this basic app, I learned how to work with text files.
 I could add and delete to-do items as the user wanted.